MeteoSwiss/pyrad/README.md

 [For users (pdf)](https://media.readthedocs.org/pdf/pyrad-mch/stable/pyrad-mch.pdf)

-Example configuration files can be found in the repository directory [pyrad/config/processing/](./config/processing).
+Example configuration files can be found in the repository directory [pyrad/config/processing/](./config/processing) and in the dedicated [examples repository](https://github.com/MeteoSwiss/pyrad-examples).

 To use Pyrad for data quality monitoring check the report [pyrad_monitoring_fvj.pdf](./doc/pyrad_monitoring_fvj.pdf).